How Queensland's LGBTQIA+ Venues Are Preparing For Cyclone Alfred - Star Observer

 “We are now past 5 hrs waiting in the Newmarket Depot area to get sandbags.
 Still likely 2 hours to get them based on how little progress we are making,” reads the venue’s post.
 “If you are thinking of getting bags from Newmarket I would avoid as it is severely understaffed and/or underprepared for the amount of demand.”

+After seeing the venue in need Come To Daddy received a surge in community support with locals stepping in to bring in sandbags to help secure the venue.

+Taking to social media on Wednesday afternoon they announced they will close until at least Friday as the cyclone closes in and they continue packing and moving stock and furniture within the venue.

-Come to Daddy remains open while they prepare — anyone wanting to offer assistance can do so by contacting the venue via their social media pages.
+Anyone wanting to offer assistance can do so by contacting them via their social media pages.

 Hairy Mary’s